Tundra Space

 The study aims to improve the diagnosis of ovarian cancer by distinguishing between borderline ovarian tumors (BOT) and stage I invasive ovarian cancer.
 Other than the traditional diagnostic biomarker CA125, the previous study TRANS-IOTA (translational-international ovarian tumor analysis; S51375/S59207), conducted by similar investigators, pointed at biomarkers like HE4, CA72.4, CA15.3, and CCL11, as potential markers to discriminate BOT from stage I cancer.
 BIOC is the follow-up study, which will include four additional promising biomarkers to expand the panel to nine.
 The investigators aim to confirm whether a subpanel of these nine biomarkers has diagnostic value.
 Such a biomarker signature would enhance the accuracy of distinguishing between BOT and stage I invasive ovarian cancer before surgery, leading to more precise treatment and improved patient outcomes.

-Official title: Discriminating Borderline from Stage I Invasive Ovarian Cancer (BIOC): a Prospective Multicenter Diagnostic Biomarker Study
+Official title: Discriminating Borderline From Stage I Invasive Ovarian Cancer (BIOC): a Prospective Multicenter Diagnostic Biomarker Study

 Key Details